ypriverol/os-proteomics/manuscript.md

 WEF is an employee of Talus Bioscience, a drug-discovery biotechnology company that develops and contributes to OSS and does not currently sell software.
 Additionally, Talus Bioscience has a collaborative research agreement with Bruker.
+T.S. is officer in OpenMS Inc., a non-profit foundation that manages the international coordination of OpenMS development.

 ### Authors